psychiatric-genomics-consortium/sex-stratified-depression/README.md

 #### Step 1

 Step 1 is to examine your data to determine the proportion of second-degree relatives in your data using the KING-robust kinship estimator in PLINK.
 This can be performed using the [1_Relatedness.sh](https://github.com/psychiatric-genomics-consortium/sex-stratified-depression/blob/master/post_imputation/1_Relatedness.sh) sample code by running the code below.
-You are likely to need to update the software name (in this instance plink2) and the filename prefix (i.e. leave off bed/bim/fam) in all subsequent code snippets.
+You are likely to need to update the software name (in this instance plink2) to match that used on your server and the filename prefix (i.e. leave off bed/bim/fam) in all subsequent code snippets.

 ```
 module load plink2